Getting to Laos

 Laos – Luscious landscapes, winding rivers, beautiful people.
 With an experience to offer everyone, a visit to Laos will leave you with long-lasting and treasured memories.
 Here is some travel information about getting around Laos.

 Getting into Laos is getting easier and travellers from many countries can get 30-day tourist visas.

 Travellers holding passports from the following countries are not eligible for Laos Visas on Arrival: Afghanistan, Algeria, Bangladesh, Burundi, Cameroon, Congo, Cote d'Ivoire, Ghana, Guinea, Guinea Bissau, Jordan, Lesotho, Liberia, Libya, Mozambique, Nauru, Niger, Nigeria, Pakistan, Senegal, Sierra Leone, Sri Lanka, Suriname, Syria, Swaziland, Tonga, Turkey, Zambia, Zimbabwe.

-You need between US$ 20 and US$ 42 cash, one passport-size photo (4 x 6 cm), the name of a hotel or guesthouse and phone number.
+You need between US$ 40 (all nationalities except Chinese or Vietnamese citizens US$ 20), one passport-size photo (4 x 6 cm), the name of a hotel or guesthouse and phone number.
 Those without a photo will have to pay an additional fee of about US$ 2.
-The visa fee varies depending on the passport of origin, with Canadians having to fork out the most (US$ 42) and most other nationalities paying between US$ 30 and US$ 35.
 It is recommended to pay in US$.
 No other foreign currencies are accepted at Airports.
 Overland you can use Thai Baht, but the Visa fee becomes about 1,500 THB which is approx. $48.

 For those not eligible for a visa on arrival, Lao embassies and consulates abroad offer 30-day tourist visas.
 The process involves approximately the same cost and documentation as described above and generally takes three working days.
 In Bangkok, you can get your visa on the same day for an additional 200B express fee.